chemprop/chemprop_benchmark/README.md

  * `uncertainty_mve` Uncertainty estimation using mean-variance estimation using the QM9 gap dataset
  * `timing` Timing benchmark using subsets of QM9 gap

 The benchmarks were done on the master branch of [Chemprop v1.6.1](https://github.com/chemprop/chemprop/tree/v1.6.1).
 The only exception is the `timing` benchmarks, which were run on the [`benchmark_timing`](https://github.com/chemprop/chemprop/tree/benchmark_timing) branch that includes timing printouts.
 However, they can also be run on the master branch, although with less verbous printouts.
+If you want to recreate the exact environment this study was run in, you can use the `environment.yml` file to set up a conda environment.